Suraj151/ckeditor5-embed/README.md

 };

 ```
-After build you can see youtube icon in your classic editor top bars.
+After build you can see media icon in your classic editor top bars.

-you can paste youtube link/embed code there to embed it in your editor doc.
+you can paste youtube, vimeo link/embed-code there to embed it in your editor doc.

+**more:** other than videos we can embed custom embed-cards,
+e.g. <iframe width="100%" height="180" src="http://www.electronicwings.com/embed/code-repo/F1V8s024g0v3s1F7P3M7H3R8g090C0" class="ew_embed_iframe" frameborder="0" allowfullscreen=""/>

 Help to imporove this as i am new to this platform.